sahil-rajput/Spam-Detection-using-Machine-Learning-/README.md

 # Spam-Detection-using-Machine-Learning-
-Implemented a machine learning algorithm (Neural Network) in Python to detect if a Email is Spam or not.
-Accuracy : 90.16%
+Design and implement a Neural Network algorithm in Python to detect if a Email is a Spam or not.
+#Accuracy
+90.16%